Historic Buildings Open

 Administration Building

 The Administration Building served as local headquarters for the federal government during its control of Arthurdale.
-Today the building is the New Deal Homestead Museum’s main building.
+Today it is the New Deal Homestead Museum’s main building.
 It houses the bulk of AHI’s artifacts, exhibits, and archives.
-Right now we have a special exhibit of FDR campaign memorabilia, WWII buttons, Civilian Conservation Corps (CCC) badges, and much more from the Fratkin Collection.

 Forge

 The MCCA Metal Forge housed the blacksmithing and pewter works.
-This photos shows the building in the 1930s.
 Today the Forge is still a working blacksmith shop.
 Local blacksmiths from the Appalachian Blacksmith Association will hold demonstrations throughout the New Deal Festival.
+Stop by to watch and learn about this fascinating and historic trade!

 ESSO Service Station